umyunsang/Obsidian/Obsidian/ComputerScience/컴퓨터 네트워트/0. Quiz/ip rounting.md

 network 192.168.1.0
 ```

 Each EIGRP process is identified by an autonomous system (AS) number, just like IGRP processes.
 Routers with the _same_ AS numbers will exchange routing information with each other, resulting in a _routing domain_ .
 Routers with dissimilar AS numbers will not exchange any routing information by default.
-However, routes from one routing domain can be leaked into another domain through the redistribution commands -- this is covered in [Chapter 8](https://learning.oreilly.com/library/view/ip-routing/0596002750/ch08.html "Chapter 8.
-Administrative Controls").
+However, routes from one routing domain can be leaked into another domain through the redistribution commands

-Compare the routing table in this section with the corresponding table for IGRP in [Chapter 3](https://learning.oreilly.com/library/view/ip-routing/0596002750/ch03.html "Chapter 3.
-Interior Gateway Routing Protocol (IGRP)").
+Compare the routing table in this section with the corresponding table for IGRP in [Chapter 2].
 The essential contents are identical: the same routes with the same next hops.
 However, the route metrics look much bigger and the route update times are very high.
 IGRP routes would have timed out a while ago.

 EIGRP metrics are essentially derived from IGRP metrics.
 The following section provides a quick summary.

-## EIGRP Metric
+## 3.2 EIGRP Metric

 The EIGRP composite metric is computed exactly as the IGRP metric is and then multiplied by 256.
 Thus, the default expression for the EIGRP composite metric is: